fharper/speakerkit/abstracts.md

 _Characters: 537_

+#### Shorter Abstract

+Participating in an open-source project can be intimidating, even for experienced developers.
+Where should you start?
+Will your suggestion or code well received?.
+I will answer these questions and more by helping you better understand the value behind it, and how to get started.

+_Characters: 279_

 #### Details

 Open source is part of every developer's life these days: if it's not from your own, a library or framework you are probably using has some open building pieces.
 Still, it's a minimal part of our community that participate, so I want to help people understand the many ways they can start to be a contributor today, right after the talk.
 The secret sauce?
 It's not just about code.
 I'll base this on my experience working on OSS projects and for OSS companies.